-To be eligible to receive free vaccines under the School Immunisation Program, your child must be enrolled in Year 8.
+To be eligible to receive free vaccines under the School Immunisation Program, your child must be enrolled in Years 8, 10 or 11.
 Home-schooled children are also eligible to receive the recommended vaccines free.

 - diphtheria, tetanus and whooping cough (pertussis) vaccine

 Have you missed any of your School Immunisation Program vaccines?
 If you have and are under 20 years of age you can receive any missed vaccine for free.
-See your immunisation provider or contact the Immunisation Section on 1300 232 272 for further information.
+See your immunisation provider or doctor for further information.

 School Program Immunisation Records

-To receive copies of school immunisation records, contact the School Immunisation Program provider (PDF 514KB)
+Copies of school immunisation records can be accessed from the Australian Immunisation Register (AIR).
+If these records are incomplete, contact the School Immunisation Program provider (PDF 514KB)